Skip to contentSkip to content

 Mind Map

-Common toolsPrometheus, Datadog, AtlasELK Stack, Loki, CloudWatchJaeger, Zipkin, AWS X-Ray
+Common toolsPrometheus, Datadog, AtlasELK Stack, Loki, CloudWatchJaeger, Zipkin, Grafana TempoParca, Pyroscope, Grafana Profiles

-You need all three.
-Metrics alone tell you latency spiked; logs tell you which user was affected; traces tell you which service in the call chain caused it.
+You need all four.
+Metrics tell you latency spiked; logs tell you which user was affected; traces tell you which service in the call chain caused it; profiling tells you which function inside that service is burning CPU or allocating memory unexpectedly.

 Metrics Types